 struct) should have a subset of OOP features which I think is useful and harmless.

 struct should allow constructors.
 Such constructors can have two purposes, to convert one type of data into another and to validate the input.
 Such constructors should take parameters and be able to throw an exception if the input is invalid, to make it impossible to create an invalid instance of a

 struct.
 Each constructor should be required to set every field of the

 struct, and if no constructors are defined, a default one should be generated which simply takes all fields as parameters.

-It can also be useful to have derived fields, which would be parameter-less function which return a value computed from one or more fields in the
+It can also be useful to have derived fields, which would be a parameter-less function which returns a value computed from one or more fields in the

 struct.
 They should be pure functions from the current state of the